LoqmanSamani/mapk-pathway/README.md

 Folder Structure
 ------------------------------------------------
-• - Additional_Resources : Contains files and materials related to
+• - Additional_resources : Contains files and materials related to
 the replication of the original study using the MRA approach.
 (some results may not match those of the study due to the use of different methods)